-Given proper care, royal poinciana (Delonix regia), also known as flamboyant tree, peacock flower and flame tree, celebrates late spring with color.
+Given proper care, royal poinciana (Delonix regia), also known as flamboyant tree, peacock flower, and flame tree, celebrates late spring with color.
 Flame-red clusters of 5-inch blooms drench the gray-barked branches before their foliage unfurls.
-Fernlike leaves soon follow, and the show continues through midsummer.
+Fernlike leaves soon follow on this flowering tree, which can also be grown as a bonsai, and the show continues through midsummer.
 Long, ornamental seedpods replace blooms by season's end.

 Remove nearby vegetation that prevents your royal poinciana tree from receiving full-sun exposure.
 The tree needs a minimum of six to eight hours of direct, full sunlight each day to reach its full potential.
 Full-sun exposure enhances flowering and improves the canopy's fullness.

 Water a young or recently planted royal poinciana tree's soil regularly.
 Keep the well-drained soil evenly moist, never soggy, until the tree's roots become established.
 Native to dry, tropical forests, the drought-tolerant tree needs little more than natural rainfall when mature.
 Provide supplemental water, if necessary, during the growing season, and reduce water during the tree's winter dormancy.

 Prune the royal poinciana to remove low-hanging limbs and promote strong, healthy branches.
 The tree grows rapidly, up to 5 feet per year, and weak branches break easily.
 Use sharp bypass pruning shears for small branches and a sharp pruning saw for larger branches.
 Sterilize the blades with household disinfectant before and after pruning the tree to prevent the spread of plant diseases.